sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 See, for example, the first figure in my paper, "Fast Macroscopic Forcing Method."

 * Abstract
-    * Include a full, self-contained mini-version of your paper.
-This includes an introduction to your method, quantitative measures of your results, and conclusion and takeaways.
+    * Include a full, self-contained mini-version of your paper, including an introduction to your method, quantitative measures of your results, and conclusion and takeaways.
 * Introduction (in this order)
     * What is your work?
     * Why are you doing it?